 Many economists, including some experts working in the government apparatus or the banking system, share the concern that this withdrawal of capital (or in a worse case, capital flight) has an appreciable effect on the trends in foreign trade, payments and lending.
-If so, this cannot be altered by simple restriction, which may even exacerbate the problem instead.
-Nor does an attempt to hinder the capital transfers administratively look promising.
+If so, this cannot be altered by simple restriction, which may even exacerbate the problem instead, nor does an attempt to hinder the capital transfers administratively look promising.
 The only thing that can help is to regain the confidence of capital, so that entrepreneurs are inclined to keep their money, their capital here, and bring more in as well.
 I will return to the question of what this confidence and propensity to invest depends on.

-7) Finally, the balance of payments has been adversely affected, apart from the previous six factors, by the following: a) the rise in investment and production in certain sectors of the economy, creating extra demand for imports, and b) the surge in consumption (discussed earlier in the study), which also stimulated imports, and crowded out exports.
+4.7 Finally, the balance of payments has been adversely affected, apart from the previous six factors, by the following: a) the rise in investment and production in certain sectors of the economy, creating extra demand for imports, and b) the surge in consumption (discussed earlier in the study), which also stimulated imports, and crowded out exports.
 I would certainly not like to omit these relations from my analysis.
-One problem is that no one knows exactly how much of the trouble is explained by Factors 1)-6), which are unrelated to expansion, and how much by Factor 7), which is certainly related to it.
-Nor is it accurately known how much of Factor 7) is explained by the a) phenomenon, i.e. the effect of production and investment growth, and how much by the b) phenomenon, i.e. the effect of consumption growth.
-Yet that is exactly what needs to be known in order to decide on suitable proportions between the measures to improve the balance of payments.
+One problem is that no one knows exactly how much of the trouble is explained by Factors 4.1-4.6, which are unrelated to expansion, and how much by Factor 4.7, which is certainly related to it.
+It is also not accurately known how much of Factor 4.7 is explained by the a) phenomenon, i.e. the effect of production and investment growth, and how much by the b) phenomenon, i.e. the effect of consumption growth.
+Yet, that is exactly what needs to be known to decide on suitable proportions between the measures in order to improve the balance of payments.